Azure-Samples/Cognitive-Services-Vision-Solution-Templates/IoTVisualAlerts/README.md

 In addition, the sample uses a Sense HAT [library](https://github.com/emmellsoft/RPi.SenseHat) to detect when running on a Raspberry Pi with a Sense HAT unit, and to use it as an output display by setting all display lights to red whenever a class is detected, or to blank when nothing is detected.

 ## Additional info
-* If you would like to reset the app back to the original state, you can do so by clicking on the buttom on the top-right corner of the UI, or by invoking the method ```DeleteCurrentModel```.
+* If you would like to reset the app back to the original state, you can do so by clicking on the button on the top-right corner of the UI, or by invoking the method ```DeleteCurrentModel``` via IoT Hub.
 * If after going through the process of uploading training images you realized that the images aren't good enough for your needs, you can repeat the flow by issuing the ```EnterLearningMode``` method again.
 This method also can take as argument a number that indicates how many images to upload, in case the default value (30) is not good enough.
-* If you are running the app from an IoT device, it can be handy to know its Ip Address to do things such as establishing a remote connection via Windows IoT
+* If you are running the app from an IoT device, it can be handy to know its Ip Address to do things such as establishing a remote connection via the [Windows IoT
-  Remote Client.
-For this, the app comes with a handy ```GetIpAddress``` method that can be called through Iot Hub.
+  Remote Client](https://www.microsoft.com/en-us/p/windows-iot-remote-client/9nblggh5mnxz#activetab=pivot:overviewtab).
+For this, the app comes with a handy ```GetIpAddress``` method that can be called through IoT Hub.
 This Ip Address is also displayed under the
   Information menu on the top-right corner of the app UI.

 ## Ideas for next steps
 * Create a Power BI Dashboard to visualize those IoT Hub alerts sent by the sample when visual alerts are detected.
 There is a good tutorial
   [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-live-data-visualization-in-power-bi).
-* Create a Logic App that reponds to those IoT Hub alerts when visual alerts are detected.
+* Create a Logic App that responds to those IoT Hub alerts when visual alerts are detected.
 There is a good tutorial [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-monitoring-notifications-with-azure-logic-apps) that shows how to do things such as sending an email.
 * Add an IoT Hub method to the sample that makes it switch directly to the ```WaitingForTrainingModel``` state.
-The idea here is to enable you to build the model with images that go beyond the images captured by the sample itself.
+The idea here is to enable you to build the model with images that go beyond the images captured by the sample itself, and simply push that model to the device with a command.